MurariHarish/Zillow-data-ML-project/README.md

 - **System Pruning**: Cleans up the system by removing any unused Docker images and containers to maintain a clean deployment environment.

 ## AWS configuration for MLOps
-Following is comprehensive walkthrough for deploying applications using AWS services with the integration of GitHub Actions.
+Following is comprehensive walkthrough for how I deployed the application using AWS services with the integration of GitHub Actions.
 It covers the entire process from setting up necessary AWS resources to configuring GitHub Actions for seamless CI/CD.

 ## Getting Started